opnfv/opnfvdocs/docs/release/installation.introduction.rst

 Abstract
 ========

-This document provides an overview of the installation of the Euphrates release of OPNFV.
+This an overview document for the installation of the Euphrates release of OPNFV.

 The Euphrates release can be installed making use of any of the installer projects in OPNFV:
 Apex, Compass4Nfv, Daisy4NFV, Fuel or JOID.
 Each installer provides the ability to install a common OPNFV